 Initially, the bleeding is mild and does not affect your sight.
 With time, the bleeding gets severe and scar tissue develops on blood vessels as well as the retina.
 At this stage, most people begin to experience vision problems.

-When an optometrist or ophthalmologist examine your eyes using a light beam and other special tools, they are able to detect changes in the retina which are characterized by leaking of blood and other fluids in the retina.
+When optometrists or ophthalmologists examine your eyes using a light beam and other special tools, they are able to detect changes in the retina which are characterized by leaking of blood and other fluids in the retina.
 Basically, there are 2 types of diabetic retinopathy.
 These are:

 Proliferative retinopathy-this condition presents with growth of new blood vessels on the surface of the retina.